Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 3. Each Task Function Generator class will move through each argument defined inside of the Task Function Specification, inserting it into the argument list and setting it up inside of the Task Function.

-4. Once the generator has set up each of the arguments, it will then move through the subroutine graph in order to generate the call order for the graph.
+4. Once the generator has set up each of the arguments, it will then move through the subroutine graph in order to generate each call contained inside the call graph.

 5. If the specified language inside of the Task Function Specification is fortran, the Task Function Generator will also generate a module that binds the C++ to C